Skip to main content

 Until now, there has been no uniform “look and feel” for cross-governmental services and, as a result, no recognizable system for citizens to identify trustworthy government websites.
 This is changing with the introduction of the Unified Digital Brand, which entered the pilot phase at the end of 2024.

-The modular labeling system of the Unified Digital Brand consists of the header, the domain gov.de, the logo, and the KERN design system.
+The modular labeling system of the Unified Digital Brand consists of the header, the domain gov.de, the figurative mark, and the KERN design system.
 It offers the federal government, states, and municipalities a flexible way to label their websites with recognizable elements, thereby providing orientation and preventing misinformation.
 In addition, the use of the digital umbrella brand conserves resources, as there is no need for individual design solutions.

 Facts and figures